 If in transit for International/Domestic and without a boarding pass, on landing, you will need to head to the Floor 2, Transfer Check-in Counter to get one.
 If you already have the boarding pass, then go through Immigration, Baggage Reclaim as normal and then head to the Floor 4 to go though the Check-in process.

-If your onward flight leaves from Don Mueang Aiport, there is a free shuttle service between the two airports.
-This leaves from Door 3 Floor 2 at least hourly, sometimes more, from 5.00am to 24.00 and takes about an hour depending on traffic.
-Allow more, this is Bangkok.
+If your onward flight leaves from Don Mueang Aiport (DMK), there is a free shuttle service between the two airports.
+This leaves from Door 3 Floor 2 at least hourly, sometimes more, from 5.00 to 24.00 and takes in theory about an hour depending on traffic.
+If possible, allow for double that in your timings, this is Bangkok.

-You do need to show a boarding pass and have a printed airline ticket or itinerary for departure from DMK and a passport to use this service.
-The call centre number is 02 132 9199.
+You do need to show a boarding pass and have a printed airline ticket or itinerary for departure from DMK within 24 hours, as well as your passport to use this service..

 Other taxi services such as the Airport Limousine are found on Floor 2 Arrivals.